*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 Investors can open up a self-directed IRA through New Direction IRA and begin investing in Roofstock investments.

-Both Fundrise and Roofstock offer a way for investors to gain exposure to real estate in their portfolio.
+Both Fundrise and Roofstock offer a way for investors to gain exposure to real estate in their portfolios.
 Each platform allows investors to participate in real estate investments in a relatively passive manner.

-However, each platform takes a different approach to their investment style.
+However, each platform takes a different approach to its investment style.

-Fundrise allows investors to invest in a variety of real estate portfolios which are prebuilt and already generating income or growth.
-With a minimum investment of $500, you can try the Fundrise starter portfolio and begin investing in real estate projects throughout the county.
+Fundrise allows investors to invest in a variety of real estate portfolios that are prebuilt and already generating income or growth.
+With a minimum investment of $10, you can try the Fundrise starter portfolio and begin investing in real estate projects throughout the county.

 Fundrise uses technology and crowdfunding to provide a more interactive investor experience.
 Fundrise takes care of property management, collecting rents, and distributing any earnings from rents or capital appreciation from the sale of the properties.